Raggaer/castro/en-US/system/map.md

 All town data is gathered from the parsed map.
 If you add new towns you have two options to reload the map:

-- Restart castro: Castro will check for any updates on your map file.
+- Restart: Castro will check for any updates on your map file.
 - Wait: Castro service will eventually notice about your map beeing updated.

+## Reload

+While Castro is running, as you have seen, the map is reloaded when you make changes to it.
+The period of time between changes is configured on the [map watcher configuration field](/docs/config/mapwatch)